 The Egyptian Minister of Foreign Affairs, Sameh Shoukry, is currently in Israel, to participate in the historic Negev Summit, which is mainly focused on deterring the many Iran-made security threats all over the Middle East region.
 Among all the major shifts in the regional geopolitical structure, which this particular summit highlights, the fact that Egypt is now actively involved in regional action against Iran, stands out.
 It is important to figure out what incited this crucial change in Egypt’s lenient policy towards Iran.

-In parallel, the Abraham Accords helped Israel in building deeper connections with Gulf countries, especially the UAE, which is heavily invested in Egypt’s economy and security, too.
-The main security threat on Egypt’s top two allies in the Gulf, Saudi Arabia and UAE, is coming from Iran and its sponsored Houthi militia in Yemen.
+In parallel, the Abraham Accords helped Israel build deeper connections with Gulf countries, especially the UAE, which is heavily invested in Egypt’s economy and security, too.
+The main security threat to Egypt’s top two allies in the Gulf, Saudi Arabia and UAE, is coming from Iran and its sponsored Houthi militia in Yemen.
 One of the staple mottos of the Egyptian president, El-Sisi, is that “the security of the Arab Gulf is integral to the security of Egypt.”
-Undeniably, Saudi Arabia and the UAE have been very supportive to Egypt, over the past decade, especially in terms with ensuring Egypt’s economic stability, which is critical of preserving Egypt’s political stability and security.
+Undeniably, Saudi Arabia and the UAE have been very supportive of Egypt, over the past decade, especially in terms of ensuring Egypt’s economic stability, which is critical to preserving Egypt’s political stability and security.

-Above all that, after the hasty withdrawal of the United States from Afghanistan, in August last year, there is a growing desire in the Middle East region, on both official and social levels, that the region should be led by its own leaders, not by whoever rules the White House.
-For this to happen, cooperation between all parties, including Israel, has become inevitable, especially that the internal or the external threats facing the region does not differentiate between the Arab or the non-Arab.
+Above all that, after the hasty withdrawal of the United States from Afghanistan, in August last year, there is a growing desire in the Middle East region, on both official and social levels, that the region should be led by its leaders, not by whoever rules the White House.
+For this to happen, cooperation between all parties, including Israel, has become inevitable, especially since the internal or external threats facing the region do not differentiate between the Arab or the non-Arab.

 In that sense, it is not a surprise that Egypt, right now, is taking a sharper position in siding with Israel and the Arab Gulf countries against Iran, this time.
 By actively participating in the Negev summit, and previously hosting senior Israeli officials, either from the political, security, or intelligence bureaus, is definitely “giving Iran something to fear,” as Israel’s Foreign Minister boldly articulated.